 Zegarelli’s method is classically Socratic, but narrative-driven through the fable medium.
 He selects fables not just for their moral simplicity, but for their ability to convey layered philosophical insights in parable form.
+This fable becomes a mirror for anyone tempted to defend themselves hastily—especially when in a position of strength or visibility.
+This becomes a cautionary tale against weaponized ego and a call to dignified endurance.
+[AI Assessment]

 “Simplicity is the ultimate sophistication.”
 Leonardo da Vinci.
 Adopted by Steve Jobs.